lardemua/atom_documentation/docs/procedures.md

 The **urdf** folder contains a symbolic link to the xacro file of <my_robot\> and, after calibration, will contain a calibrated urdf.
 Finally, the **calibration** folder contains the configuration file (config.yml).

-This folder also contains an automatically produced schematic of the configuration of the calibration.
+This folder also contains an automatically produced schematic of the configuration of the calibration named [summary.pdf](img/summary_example.pdf).
 It is used to inspect the configuration of the calibration and assess if the configuration is doing what we intended.
 Atomic transformations to be estimated are marked in blue, sensor coordinate systems, i.e. the coordinate systems in which sensors produce their data are marked in green, and the selected world coordinate frame is highlighted in red.